giganano/TrackStar/docs/src/index.rst

-TrackStar is a highly optimized, user-friendly library designed to compute Bayesian likelihood estimates for models that predict curves in any N-dimensional space.
+TrackStar is a highly optimized, user-friendly library designed to compute Bayesian likelihood estimates for models that predict curves in any N-dimensional space when the data have uncertainties in all directions.
 Such models arise, e.g., within astrophysics, in the context of stellar streams, stellar isochrones, and galactic chemical evolution.
-If your model predicts a curve of some shape and your data have measurement uncertainties in all directions, then TrackStar is the ideal tool for your task!

 Useful Links
 ============